 Note: You can also substitute a sweetened whipped topping for the homemade whipped cream.
 Prepare to use about two to three cups of whipped topping.

 Tips for a Great Fruit Sando

 OK – some notes.
 First, as we noted in the recipe above, you may substitute sweetened whipped topping for the homemade whipped cream.
 Prepare to use between two and three cups.

 Second, we also experimented with a popular vegan whipped topping product.
 Sadly, that one didn’t work as well.
-The product is frozen and as soon as we let it defrost (to become spreadable) it got too melt-y.
+As soon as we let the frozen product defrost (to become spreadable) it got too melt-y.
 We tried chilling the sandwiches in the fridge and we got a gloppy mess.
-From our experience, if you want to use a vegan whipped topping, you’re going to have to be prepared to have slightly frozen sandwiches.
+From our experience, if you want to use a vegan whipped topping, you should prepare to have slightly frozen sandwiches.

-Third: Make sure you chill the sandwiches for at least an hour.
+Third: Chill the sandwiches for at least an hour.
 Any less than that and the cream won’t firm up enough and you’ll have a liquid-y mess on your hands.